dims/cos-tools/src/cmd/cos_kernel_devenv/README.md

                 to the COS standard.
   -H            create a package with kernel headers for the respective
                 kernel package.
 Should be used only with -k option.
+  -O <objdir>   value for KBUILD_OUTPUT to separate obj files from
+                sources
   -R <release>  seed the toolchain and kernel headers from the
                 specified official COS release.
 Example: 16442.0.0 -b <board>    specify board for -B argument.
 Example: lakitu